 Treatment of Goodpasture syndrome also usually includes a procedure called plasmapheresis.
 This helps remove harmful antibodies from the blood.

-During this procedure, about 300 milliliters of blood at a time is drawn from the body and placed in a centrifuge.
+During this procedure, about 300 milliliters of blood at a time are drawn from the body and placed in a centrifuge.
 The centrifuge separates the red and white blood cells from the plasma, the component that contains Goodpasture syndrome antibodies.
 Then the red and white blood cells are mixed into a plasma substitute and returned to the body.

-Usually, plasmapheresis is continued for several weeks.
+Usually, plasmapheresis is continued daily for several weeks.

 Goodpasture syndrome may last several weeks or as long as two years.